Smart Freeway - Kwinana Northbound

 Video: Smart Freeway Kwinana Northbound

-From mid-June, the closure will extend north to the Narrows Bridge with detours via Melville Parade and Mill Point Road.
+At a future date to be confirmed, the closure will extend north to the Narrows Bridge with detours via Melville Parade and Mill Point Road.

 The two detours have been planned to minimise disruption and allow time for works on and around the shared path.
 This includes lowering existing manhole covers to pavement level, resulting in a safer and smoother journey.
 Some minor realignment of the shared path is also required in several locations, to facilitate the installation of freeway gantries and installation of drainage and other works.